kartoza/docker-postgis/README.md

 ## Tagged versions

-The following convention is used for tagging the images we build:
+We use the following convention to tag images we build:

 kartoza/postgis:[postgres_major_version]-[postgis-point-releases]